Destination Crenshaw: Design

 Perkins and Will is the design firm for the project.
 Architect Zena Howard has more than 25 years of experience creating work designed to pay homage to Black history.
 What she calls “remembrance work” has included projects such as the National Museum of African American History and Culture, the Motown Museum expansion, and the International Civil Rights Center and Museum.
 Groundbreaking took place on Feb 29, 2020.
 Construction was slated for completion within a year but was delayed by the COVID-19 pandemic.
 The museum will have 100 permanent and temporary public artworks.

 Formation

-The major commercial corridor for the Hyde Park, Leimert Park and Baldwin Hills/Crenshaw neighborhoods is known as "the heart of African American commerce in Los Angeles".
+The major commercial corridor for the Crenshaw district, Hyde Park and Leimert Park is known as "the heart of African American commerce in Los Angeles".
 The project was conceived to celebrate the Crenshaw business district as a black community amid fears of gentrification with the arrival of the K Line light rail and the NFL Stadium in Inglewood.
 In the midst of the transit construction and coming demographic changes, this placekeeping project celebrates being “unapologetically, authentically black.”
 Like Koreatown, Chinatown and Olvera Street, proponents want this project to provide an identity to this community and highlight the historic nature of South Los Angeles.